Instant Confirmation

 BESTThe garden is very large and peaceful.
 It is well-maintained.
 There is a place selling old-fashioned dango in the garden, and it is a beautiful place where local people come to take wedding photos and model magazine shoots.

-Important Cultural Property Rinshunkaku
+Rinshunkaku, an Important Cultural Property

 Sankei Memorial Hall